On the proper interval completion problem within some chordal subclasses

 \section{Conclusions and future work}

 In this work, we study the $\Pi$-completion problem when $\Pi$ is the class of proper interval graphs.
 Given that the problem is NP-complete in general graphs, we focus \rv{our analysis} \rv{on} the case in which the input graph lies in some particular subclasses of chordal graphs.
 We prove that the problem remains hard in split graphs, whereof we conclude the same for chordal graphs.
-We present efficient algorithms for \suggestion{}{PIG-completion for both} threshold \suggestion{}{graphs} and caterpillar graphs, and an efficient algorithm for co-bipartite-completion for quasi-threshold graphs. \\ A future line of work is to continue \rv{studying} the PIG-completion problem in other subclasses of chordal graphs that have bounded cliquewidth to obtain polynomial algorithms.
-This may lead to finding common properties that could be useful when it comes to designing efficient algorithms and heuristics to solve the problem within other chordal subclasses.\\ On the other hand, given that all the graph classes for which we give a polynomial time algorithm \suggestion{in this work} {} are also subclasses of interval graphs, and that interval and proper interval graphs are very closely related, it \suggestion{rises}{raises} as a natural question whether the PIG-completion problem can be solved in polynomial time \suggestion{or not} {} when the input graph already belongs to this particular class.\\ An interesting question arises also in the relation with the max-cut problem: for which other classes besides threshold graphs does it hold that PIG-completion is equivalent to completion to co-bipartite?
+We present efficient algorithms for \suggestion{}{PIG-completion for both} threshold \suggestion{}{graphs} and caterpillar graphs, and an efficient algorithm for co-bipartite-completion for quasi-threshold graphs. \\ A future line of work is to continue \rv{studying} the PIG-completion problem in other subclasses of chordal graphs that have bounded cliquewidth to obtain practical polynomial-time algorithms.
+This may lead to finding common properties that could be useful when it comes to designing efficient algorithms and heuristics to solve the problem within other chordal subclasses.\\ On the other hand, given that all the graph classes for which we give a polynomial-time algorithm are also subclasses of interval graphs, and that interval and proper interval graphs are very closely related, it raises as a natural question whether the PIG-completion problem can be solved in polynomial time when the input graph already belongs to this particular class.\\ In addition, since we studied the PIG-completion problem within caterpillars motivated by the fact that these graphs are precisely those interval graphs that are also trees, this gives way to an analogous question regarding the complexity of the PIG-completion problem when the input is a tree.
+Since PIG-completion is expressable in $MSOL_2$, the problem is polynomial-time solvable on trees.
+However, given that our current algorithm strongly relies on an interval model of the graph, the problem on trees in general should be addressed using new techniques. \\ An interesting question arises also in the relation with the max-cut problem: for which other classes besides threshold graphs does it hold that PIG-completion is equivalent to co-bipartite-completion?